shipyardapp/Shipyard-Documentation/docs/blueprint-library/email/email-send-message-conditionally.md

 ## Overview
 Send a message to anyone in the world using email, attaching one or more files.

+To have Shipyard dynamically parse and output the contents of a file, you can include the filename in this format: `{{text:file.txt}}`

 To upload multiple files, use [Regex Match Type](https://www.shipyardapp.com/docs/reference/blueprint-library/match-type/).

 Due to email file size constraints, when the the total file size >10MB, Shipyard will automatically zip the files under the name "Archive.zip".